 The 2024 Inspire Conference is a must-do for officers seeking a local government career.
-It provides broad understanding of the key elements driving council activity and approaches; a toolkit for local government officers.
+It provides a broad understanding of the key elements driving council activity and approaches; a toolkit for local government officers.

 Presenters will discuss the challenges and satisfactions of a local government career, demonstrating the contribution that officers make to their community.

 The networking with other officers will equip participants with connections that can support them in their roles now and into the future and the keynote speakers will leave all inspired to return to work and deliver for their communities.

 10.00am -10.30am Registration and Morning Tea on Arrival